Regulation of Occupational Therapy Practice

 The practice of occupational therapy includes direct service, education, consultation, research, administration and/or sales.
 Registration with the College qualifies occupational therapists to use the title "Occupational Therapist" or "O.T.", and the designation "OT Reg.
 (Ont.)".

-College of Occupational Therapists of Ontario - The College of Occupational Therapists of Ontario (COTO) as a mandate to protect the public interest by regulating practice.
+College of Occupational Therapists of Ontario - The College of Occupational Therapists of Ontario (COTO) has a mandate to protect the public interest by regulating practice.
 Registration assures the public that the occupational therapist has met entry-to-practice requirements, and meets the College's standards of practice and quality assurance requirements.
 A complaints and discipline process provides the public with a channel through which they may address concerns they may have about occupational therapy services they have received.
-Occupational Therapists seeking to work in Ontario are encouraged to engage the COTO registration process early as the paper work transfer can be time consuming.
+Occupational Therapists seeking to work in Ontario are encouraged to engage the COTO registration process early as the paper work can be time consuming.
 The College may be contacted at 1-800-890-6570 or 416-214-1177.
-Visit the COTO website or contact them vis email at email@example.com.
+Visit the COTO website or contact them via email at firstname.lastname@example.org.

 The College establishes eligibility criteria for registration and the practice of occupational therapy in the province.
 View the COTO registration requirements and processes.